 - Campaign Performance.
 Google will expect your campaign to achieve at least a 5% Click-Through Rate (CTR) on average each month.
 Google also expects at least one conversion to occur for every conversion you’re tracking each month.

 The 5% average CTR and non-zero conversion conditions that Google places on your Google Ads campaign means you need to plan and manage it carefully.
 If you don’t meet these requirements for two consecutive months, Google will pause your account and only reinstate it when you make changes and convince them that it’s now compliant.

 That pause in your ad campaigns due to non-compliance could be a costly delay to your digital activities; particularly if online fundraising is one of your goals.

 If you’re not an experienced digital marketer, the Google Ad Grant application, and managing a Google Ads PPC campaign, may seem daunting; but they needn’t be.

 The application is really just online paper-shuffling to jump though a few hoops.
 And, though taking advantage of the grant does require set-up and management of a Google Ads campaign, help is available.

-That help could be achieved by paying for an external resource to manage your Google Ads, or training your in-house staff or volunteers to manage them.
+That help could be achieved by paying for an external resource to manage your charity’s PPC, or training your in-house staff or volunteers to manage it.
 Either approach will incur a cost, but if you ensure you are measuring the results of your ad campaigns – whether that’s an increase in donations, sign-ups or phone calls – you’ll be able to see whether the return you receive is worth that outlay.

 However, neither the application nor the ad campaign should deter you from at least considering if a Google Ad Grant is right for your charity.
 Such a large amount of free advertising on the world’s most popular search engine should not be ignored.